civigio/spl/README.md

 # spl
-Python library for statistics, data analysis, plotting data.
+spl (statistics python library) is a Python library for statistics, data analysis, plotting data developed by Giorgio Cividini.